ECRomaneli/Handbook/README.md

 To toggle the window visibility, just click on the tray icon or configure the "Toggle Window" shortcut (disabled by default).

+> The "Toggle Window" shortcut is a very useful feature.
+It is by far, the most recommended way to toggle the window for productivity.

 #### Change page

 To change the page, right-click on the tray icon and simply select the page wanted.
+If the current page is selected, the page visibility will toggle.

 > MacOS also supports long-press to open the tray icon context menu.

 #### Open from clipboard

 There is also, the possibility to open a URL directly from the clipboard.
 Just copy a URL, right-click on the tray icon, and select **"Clipboard URL"**.
 The page will act as a non-persistent one (see "[Persistent Pages](#persistent-pages)").

+#### Linux issues

+Currently there is an open issue (#5) for linux users.
+Unfortunatelly there are some tray events not supported (at least using Electron.js).
+To not remove completely the linux support, the usage was changed to:

+- Clicking on the tray icon will open the context menu (instead of toggle the page visibility);
+- An item was added on top of the context menu to toggle the current window visibility.

+The usage of the "Toggle Window" shortcut is highly recommended.

 ### Settings